AngleProtocol/angle-docs/README.md

 ### 🗳 Governance

-Angle is a decentralized protocol governed by [a DAO](governance/angle-dao.md) encapsulating all holders of a governance token called veANGLE.
+Angle is a decentralized protocol governed by [a DAO](governance/angle-dao.md) encapsulating all holders of a governance token called ANGLE.
 Holders of the token have voting powers to propose and make changes to the underlying code of the Angle Protocol.

 ## ⚒️ [Developers Doc](https://developers.angle.money)